Wu-Haitao/InventoryManagementSystem/README.md

 By clicking the right-arrow button in the table row, the corresponding accessory will be selected.

-To go back, click on the left-arrow button above the asset details panel.
+To go back, click on the left-arrow button.

 ### Add

 Click on the add button to open the add window.
-After filling in asset information and clicking save button, the asset will be added as an accessory of the current selected asset.
+After filling in the asset details and clicking the save button, the asset will be added as an accessory of the current selected asset.

 Note that the asset tag is necessary.
 If the tag is already in the accessories list, the operation will fail.